itsstatsofficer/forza-horizon-4-wheelspins/README.md

 I simply counted each prize in a super wheelspin as a separate wheelspin.
 For example,
-each wheelspin in a super wheelspin has about 74% chance of being a credits prize, so each super wheelspin (all three wheels) contains 2.22 credits prizes on average.
+each wheelspin in a super wheelspin has about 74% chance of being a credits prize, so a singular super wheelspin (with all three wheels) contains 2.22 credits prizes on average.

 For my own curiosity,
-I also analyzed each segment of super wheelspins separately (i.e. all prizes obtained from the leftmost wheel in superwheelspins, all from the center wheel, and all from the right wheel).
+I also analyzed each wheel of super wheelspins individually (i.e. all prizes obtained from the leftmost wheel in super wheelspins, all from the center wheel, and all from the right wheel).